Bears on the Loose

 Timeline

-The timeline is populated with points-in-time when Windows Explorer address refers to a local and fixed disk and when the disk contains volume shadow copies.
-When the address is not a local and fixed disk then the timeline does not contain any point-in-time and its status indicates that no history is available as shown in figure 1.
+Timeline The timeline is populated with points-in-time when the Windows Explorer address refers to a local fixed disk and that disk contains volume shadow copies.
+When the address is not a local fixed disk TimeTraveler is not loaded.

 TimeTraveler with Windows Explorer address not set to a local and fixed disk